 2. Aechmea spp.

 Aechmea is a genus of bromeliads known for the rosette of large spiny foliage in a variety of colors.
 One of the most common species, A. fasciata or urn plant, is green with a silver horizontal stripe-like pattern.
-It produces a long-lasting pink flower spike that bears tiny purple flowers from the bracts (4).

 This bromeliad is epiphytic or grows non-parasitically on trees.
 The root system is shallow and when potted, only requires half a foot-sized container.
 It does not have a stem so it takes in water through the storage in the middle of the rosette called tank.